Hoary fox: Range

 The hoary fox is endemic to Brazil and its geographic distribution is associated with the limits of the Cerrado ecosystem, in an altitude range of 90–1,100 m.
 However, it can also be found in transition zones, including open habitats in the Pantanal.
 The occurrence of the hoary fox in areas of the Atlantic Forest is in a matrix of anthropogenic pastures, regionally interspersed by remnants of semideciduous forest and small patches of Cerrado.

 The current extension extends from the northeast and west of São Paulo to the north of Piauí, passing through the states of Ceará, Mato Grosso do Sul, Mato Grosso, Goiás, Distrito Federal, Minas Gerais, Tocantins, Bahia and probably open regions in the south of the states of Rondônia.

 Reproduction

 Females usually give birth to two to four pups in August to September, after a gestation period around 50 days.
 The sex ratio of the pups is equal between males and females.
 The female prepares a den in which to give birth, sometimes using the burrows of other animals.
 Weaning occurs around 4 months of age.
-Both parent participate in rearing of the pups.
+Both parents participate in rearing of the pups.